The Pulse Newsletter

 Generative AI

-The ODE provides comprehensive support to instructors and academic units in developing and delivering online courses and programs at UM-Flint.
-Find the latest information for online teaching, learning resources, upcoming events, training opportunities and more.
+The Office of Online and Digital Education provides comprehensive support to instructors and academic units in the development and delivery of online courses and programs at UM-Flint.
+Find the latest information for online teaching and learning resources, upcoming events, training opportunities, and more.

 Library with shelves of books